 A restored 1920s hotel, Hassayampa Inn offers historic elegance in the heart of Prescott, with its gorgeous lobby decked out for the holiday.
 It’s just a short walk to the Courthouse square to see Prescott’s light displays.

 Eureka Springs, Arkansas

 This historic Ozark mountain village celebrates Christmas the old-fashioned way.
 Its charming downtown shopping district offers unique boutiques, art galleries, and craft shops for one-of-a-kind gifts.
-Events include the Christmas Parade of Lights, a candlelight tour of Victorian homes decked out with seasonal decorations, and holiday concerts.
-Dress as St. Nick for the annual “Night of 1000 Santas” scavenger hunt.
-The 1886 Crescent Hotel gets into the holiday spirit with Christmas at the Crescent, featuring a Christmas Tree Forest of lit-up arbors on its 15-acre grounds, Brunch with Santa, holiday ghost stories, and more.
+Events include the Christmas Parade of Lights and a drive-through forest of over 300 trees and nativities scenes leading to the 67-foot tall Christ of the Ozarks statue.
+The 1886 Crescent Hotel gets into the holiday spirit with Christmas at the Crescent, featuring its own Christmas Tree Forest of lit-up arbors on its 15-acre grounds, sleigh rides, ice skating, s’mores around the campfire, and more.

 New Castle, Delaware